The Laundromat (2019 film)

-The Laundromat had its world premiere at the Venice Film Festival on September 1, 2019, and was released in select cinemas on September 27, 2019, before it’s streaming release on October 18, 2019, by Netflix.
+The Laundromat had its world premiere at the 76th Venice International Film Festival on September 1, 2019, and was released in select theaters in the United States on September 27, 2019, before its streaming release on October 18, 2019, by Netflix.
 The film received mixed reviews from critics.

 Plot

 Lawyers Jürgen Mossack and Ramón Fonseca introduce themselves, along with the concept of money and credit.
 The pair serve as narrators for three stories of people around the world who are adversely affected by the machinations of their company, Mossack Fonseca.
 While the story has been somewhat fictionalized, the names of the law firm at the center of the scandal, along with those of its founders, were not.
+Neither were the names and roles of individuals involved in the Wang Lijun incident changed.

-Characters Ellen Martin and her husband, Joe, are on a pleasure boat, the Ethan Allen at Lake George, New York, when it capsizes, drowning Joe and many others.
-When Ellen tries to get compensation from the boating company for Joe's death, she cannot because the reinsurance company that the boat company's owner and son, Matthew, bought their policy from, was sold to another company based out of Nevis.
+Ellen Martin and her husband Joe are on a pleasure boat, the Ethan Allen on Lake George, New York, when it capsizes, drowning Joe and many others.
+When Ellen tries to get compensation from the boating company for Joe's death, she cannot because the reinsurance company that the boat company's owner and son Matthew bought their policy from, was sold to another company based out of Nevis.
 The Nevis-based company is actually a trust of one of Mossack's shell corporations, which is under investigation by the Internal Revenue Service (IRS) for fraud.

 When her attempts to contact Mossack and the Nevis-based company are unsuccessful, Ellen travels there to confront Malchus Boncamper, the manager of the trust.
-When Ellen bumps into Malchus, not knowing who he is, she asks questions about his firm's location.
-He lies and walks away.
-When Malchus travels to Miami he is arrested by IRS-CI Special Agents at the airport.
+When Ellen bumps into him, not knowing who he is, she asks questions about his firm's location.
+Malchus lies and walks away.
+When he then travels to Miami he is arrested by IRS-CI Special Agents at the airport.

-The second story is about Simone, who is the daughter of Charles, an African billionaire.
-When Simone discovers her best friend is having an affair with Charles, he offers her shares (supposedly worth $20 million) in one of his investment companies to keep her silence.
-She accepts his offer, but when she travels to Mossack's offices in Panama City to claim the shares, they turn out to be worthless because they are actually part of a shell company under Mossack that only exists on paper.
+The second story is about Simone, the daughter of Charles, an African billionaire.
+When she discovers her best friend is having an affair with him, he offers her shares (supposedly worth $20 million) in one of his investment companies to keep her silence.
+Simone accepts his offer, but when she travels to Mossack's offices in Panama City to claim the shares, they turn out to be worthless because the company was owned by another Mossack shell (itself presumably owned by Charles) that had recently emptied the company's bank account.